 Patients, their caregivers, and families should be informed that AEDs increase the risk of suicidal thoughts and behavior and should be advised of the need to be alert for the emergence or worsening of the signs and symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
 Behaviors of concern should be reported immediately to healthcare providers.

-Use of Trileptal has been associated with central nervous system-related adverse events.
-The most significant of these can be classified into three general categories: 1) cognitive symptoms including psychomotor slowing, difficulty with concentration, and speech or language problems, 2) somnolence or fatigue, and 3) coordination abnormalities, including ataxia and gait disturbances.
+Use of Trileptal has been associated with CNS-related adverse reactions.
+The most significant of these can be classified into three general categories: 1) cognitive symptoms, including psychomotor slowing, difficulty with concentration, and speech or language problems; 2) somnolence or fatigue; and 3) coordination abnormalities, including ataxia and gait disturbances.

 In one large, fixed-dose study, Trileptal was added to existing AED therapy (up to three concomitant AEDs).
 By protocol, the dosage of the concomitant AEDs could not be reduced as Trileptal was added, reduction in Trileptal dosage was not allowed if intolerance developed, and patients were discontinued if unable to tolerate their highest target maintenance doses.
 In this trial, 65% of patients were discontinued because they could not tolerate the 2400 mg/day dose of Trileptal on top of existing AEDs.
 The adverse events seen in this study were primarily CNS related and the risk for discontinuation was dose related.